aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="Cw3ym"></a>
 #### 10、use --**srcPrefixesFile**
 <br />Assume that we need to copy multiple folders.
 Generally, we run as many replication jobs as we need to copy folders. jindo distcp allows you to copy data at one time.
-We only need to prepare a file with a prefix list and use it as a tool parameter.
+We only need to prepare a file with a prefix list and use it as a parameter.

-The command example is as follows:
+The command example as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --srcPrefixesFile file:///opt/folders.txt --parallelism 20
 ```
-The content of folders is as follows:
+The content of folders as follows:
 ```bash
 [root@emr-header-1 opt]# cat folders.txt
 hdfs://emr-header-1.cluster-50466:9000/data/incoming/hourly_table/2017-02-01